-Provision of suitable, affordable, energy efficient housing is one of the UK's biggest challenges and, like many local authorities, we are focused on finding solutions that help local people.
+Provision of suitable, affordable housing is one of the UK's biggest challenges and, like many local authorities, we are focused on finding solutions that help local people.
 We will continue our important work safeguarding households threatened with homelessness and supporting those who find themselves without accommodation, while developing a new long-term strategy that brings together our plans to work with stakeholders to ensure all our residents have suitable housing.
 We will work with registered social landlords and developers to progress delivery of new housing schemes across the city and pursue other initiatives, such as converting vacant or underutilised properties and using the powers available to us to increase housing supply.

-- Adopt a new 10-year Housing Strategy. - Support neighbourhood regeneration across the city and deliver new council homes, ensuring high energy efficiency standards to reduce running costs and emissions. - Secure more funding to tackle homelessness to ensure that good quality support and accommodation is available for those in need. - Work with property owners to bring empty homes back into use and review the landlord incentive scheme to increase the number of private rented homes available. - Introduce stronger mechanisms and regulatory powers, such as an Article 4 Direction, to control the proliferation of Houses in Multiple Occupation. - 2.
-Prioritise the safety of our residents, working closely with our partners to use available mechanisms to tackle anti-social behaviour across the city and create a safer environment for everyone who lives in and visits Gloucester.
+- Adopt a new 10-year Housing Strategy. - Build and deliver new council homes. - Secure more funding to tackle homelessness to ensure that good quality support and accommodation is available for those in need. - Work with property owners to bring empty homes back into use and review the landlord incentive scheme to increase the number of private rented homes available. - Introduce stronger mechanisms and regulatory powers, such as an Article 4 Direction, to control the proliferation of Houses in Multiple Occupation.

+2. Prioritise the safety of our residents and work closely with our partners to use available mechanisms to tackle anti-social behaviour in the city centre and beyond.

 We know that communities are happiest when they feel safe; that's why we work so closely with the many agencies and organisations that are critical to protecting our residents.
-We want to build on our history of strong and successful partnership working to continue supporting the initiatives that work, in addition to engaging more with our communities to understand the issues that have the greatest impact on them, with the aim of addressing root causes and connecting communities, to drive forward positive change and foster safe and cohesive neighbourhoods.
+We want to build on our history of strong and successful partnership working to continue supporting the initiatives that work and drive forward positive changes by introducing new measures where they are needed to foster safe and cohesive communities.
 We will also ensure that residents and visitors feel safe to enjoy our vibrant city at night and that our emergency plans are robust and ready to be put into action when needed.

-- Work with partners and continue to use Public Space Protection Orders to deal with and reduce the incidences of anti-social behaviour and, through the work of Solace, work to reduce its impact on communities. - Work with partners and agencies to retain the City's Purple Flag accreditation as part of our commitment to creating a vibrant and safe night-time economy. - Continue our Safer Spaces hotspot work to improve safety in public spaces in Gloucester, with a particular emphasis on making spaces safer for women and girls. - Focus on addressing safety of young people, to ensure Gloucester is a safe place for children to grow up in, including working to reduce youth violence. - Ensure the Council is prepared for any civil emergency by maintaining robust plans and systems and working collaboratively with partners.
+- Work with partners and continue to use Public Space Protection Orders to deal with and reduce the incidences of anti-social behaviour. - Through the work of Solace, work to reduce the impact of anti-social behaviour on communities. - Work with partners and agencies to retain the City's Purple Flag accreditation as part of our commitment to creating a vibrant and safe night-time economy. - Ensure the Council is prepared for any civil emergency by maintaining robust plans and systems.

-3. Value our diverse communities and champion the City's essential community groups and voluntary sector by working together to shape the support and services they need.
+3. Value our diverse communities and support the City's essential community groups and voluntary sector, enabling them to focus on the residents they serve.

-Our communities are what make Gloucester so special, and we care about the people that live in and lead those communities, but we know that our residents have faced significant challenges in recent years and we want to help by ensuring those most impacted can access available support to continue living healthy and happy lives.
-All of our objectives are focused on making residents lives better and, to further contribute to this, we will build on and enhance the support we provide to voluntary groups, reflecting our belief that local people have the skills and knowledge to shape the services they need or use, while we continue to look for ways to direct more funding to these essential organisations.
+Our communities are what make Gloucester so special, and we care about the people that live in and lead those communities, but we know that our residents have faced significant challenges in recent years and we want to help.
+All of our objectives are focused on making residents lives better and to further contribute to this, we will build on and enhance the support we provide to voluntary groups, allowing them to do what they do best in the communities where they have established strong relationships, while we continue to look for ways to direct more funding to these essential organisations.